Indonesia approves Sinopharm COVID-19 vaccine for emergency use

-No detailed efficacy data of Sinopharm's vaccine has been publicly released, but its developer, Beijing Biological Products Institute (600161.SS), a unit of Sinopharm subsidiary China National Biotec Group (CNBG), said the vaccine was 79.34% effective in preventing people from developing the disease, based on interim data.
+No detailed efficacy data of Sinopharm’s vaccine has been publicly released, but its developer, Beijing Biological Products Institute, a unit of Sinopharm subsidiary China National Biotec Group (CNBG), said the vaccine was 79.34% effective in preventing people from developing the disease, based on interim data.

+Reporting by Agustinus Beo Da Costa and Stanley Widianto; Editing by Ed Davies

 Our Standards: The Thomson Reuters Trust Principles.